 “Why not turn to a blind-and-buried via architecture and achieve 8-mil hole-to-copper clearances, instead of 3 or 4 mils; aspect ratios that are 8:1 instead of 20:1; and use fewer layers?”

 “You have to hammer home to designers that they just can’t keep adding layers, making everything smaller, and figure the fab will just have to deal with it,” Steve advised.
 “Think strategically.
 Concentrate on yield from the beginning.”
-If you focus on the lowest installed cost, at some level of circuit complexity, you will have to carefully assess the cost of HDI construction versus not using HDI.
+If you focus on the lowest installed cost, at some level of circuit complexity, you will have to carefully assess the HDI PCB cost versus not using HDI.
 Read our case study on designing an HDI board with 0.4 and 0.65mm BGAs where our designers optimized the number of lamination cycles to reduce the cost and ensure accurate board functionalities.

 If the shop that gambled on building the 12-layer design had to make 20 boards to deliver the 10 ordered (and was able to deliver them on time), the shop would have to absorb the 50% waste and bill the customer at the price quoted.
 However, if the customer needs another batch, maybe with a few changes but the same basic architecture, the shop would then adjust the price to compensate for the 50 percent yield.
 Still, for 10 revised prototypes that are urgently needed, the customer may have no choice but to pay the price increase or stall development.
 Too much has been invested in the design at this point to start fresh; moreover, the market window for the new product would close.